A change of employment contract terms can present legal risk for employers and can raise significant concerns with affected employees.

 - Holiday entitlement

-As well as the principal elements of the contract, your employer will also have to provide information specific to your employment and their duties as an employer.
+As well as the principal elements of the contract, the employer will also have to provide information specific to the employment and their duties as an employer.
 For example:

 - Notice period both for employer and employee